 Evie has worked her way up through her 4 years with Hip Hop Pop deserving of an award previously but not quite of qualifying age.
 Evie is now able to be rewarded for her skill progression and demonstration to her peers of what commitment, skill progression and drive look like

 Lewis is a busy young lad!
 He takes part in multiple sports at a high level.
 His strength in his movement has grown at a rapid rate, but most importantly he is 100% committed to his dance education even though his extra curricular activity diary is jam packed.
 A wonderful example of resilience & hard work

 Winner 6: Hayden Turner

 Hayden made a huge leap this year!
 A member since 2015, he's previously not been able pluck up the courage to perform on stage with Hip Hop Pop, but NOW this year in March 2020 he made his stage debut!
-He absolutely smashed it and should be so proud of him self for overcoming a mental hurdle.
+He absolutely smashed it and should be so proud of himself for overcoming a mental hurdle.
 We can't wait to have him on stage with us again

 What did these awards then fund?

 The fund from the above award winners went to many great things, including making it possible to bring BGT Champs Twist and Pulse to Hip Hop Pop - and for it to be FREE to members!
 Allowing the opportunity to be accessible for everyone, with no exclusion for those who may be struggling financially through COVID-19.
-We were also about to fund guest tutors for our students to learn from virtually through lockdown, including West End performers and some style specialists.
+We were also able to fund guest tutors for our students to learn from virtually through lockdown, including West End performers and some style specialists.